frankstepanski/js-fullstack-course/readme.md

 In this course, you’ll learn how small lines of code grow into full applications — and how real engineering teams design, build, and ship the software you use every day.
 You’ll work with the same tools and technologies used at top companies and develop the skills to build systems that scale.

+## 📘 Prerequisites

+This course assumes:
+- No prior coding experience
+- Basic computer literacy
+- Willingness to practice and experiment

 ## 🚀 What You’ll Learn — A Complete Journey Through the JavaScript Stack